nadirpws/percy-docs/docs/clients/javascript/react-storybook.md

 setAddon(percyAddon);
 ```

-Add the following at the end of your config.js file:
+Finally, add the following at the end of your config.js file:

 ```javascript
 // NOTE: if you're using the Storybook options addon, call serializeStories *BEFORE* the setOptions call